KonduitAI/dl4j-dev-tools/codegen/adr/0008-inheritance.md

 ### Advantages
 * We can have multiple inheritance
 * We can share op similarities across namespaces
-* We get explicit access to parameters defined in mixins
+* We get explicit access to parameters defined in base ops
+* The existing usage pattern stays intact

 ### Disadvantages
 * We don't get fine grained control over what to take from each base op